40 Facts About Harvestmen or Daddy Longlegs That May Surprise You

 11. According to the University of Kentucky, harvestmen are sometimes seen in basements of houses.
 They may also be found in crawl spaces and in sheds and barns.

-12. The name "harvestman" is derived from the fact that the animals are most often seen in late summer and early fall during the harvest season, which is generally when they mate.
+12. The name "harvestman" is derived from the fact that the animals are most often seen in late summer and early fall during the harvest season.
+They are visible during this season because it's generally the time when they mate.

 The order Opiliones contains five suborders.
 Harvestmen are not widely studied.
 It's possible that some of the observed behaviours occur only in members of certain suborders.

-13. Harvestmen are often nocturnal, but some are partially or completely diurnal.
+13. Harvestmen are often nocturnal, but some are partially or completely diurnal (active during the day).
 They dehydrate easily, so they often hunt briefly during the day and then go into hiding for a while.

 14. The animals are omnivorous.
-They eat insects, spiders, mites, sometimes snails, and plant material.
+They eat insects, spiders, mites, an occasional snail, and plant material.
 They are predators and possibly scavengers as well.

 15. The pedipalps are short appendages that pick up food, manipulate it, and pass it to the mouth.
 They are located in front of the jaws, or chelicerae.